ChifiSource/Olive.jl/README.md

 ```
 <img src="https://github.com/ChifiSource/image_dump/blob/main/olive/alpha9sc/addeddbrowser.png"></img>

 Now we simply save this.
 The `olive` directory has a run button that is used to resource the module.
 Press this button, if you do not get an error message (which means there is an error in your code, or with `Olive` forming a module with your code) you have installed the extension.
 There should be an `Olive` notification that drops down and denotes the success of the operation.
-In the future, with `0.1.0` this might be moved to a new file in the `olive` home, `extensions.jl`.
-Refreshing the page will yield the addition of our `DocBrowser` extension.

 Extensions for `Olive` can be as small as an icon, or as large as a new programming language loaded from a new file format. `Olive` can edit anything however it wants to with the only limitation really being [Toolips](https://github.com/ChifiSource/Toolips.jl) and the web itself -- it's **great!**
 #### common extensions`